Checklist for your back to school items

 Always need crayons.
 I know that in my house the color my son needs is always the broken crayon that he can’t hold anymore.
 Clean out the old box of crayons.
 Time to get new ones.
 This comes with 2 boxes so one for home and one for school.

 For Glue I like to buy both glue sticks and liquid glue for home.
 Depending on what the assignment is you may need the liquid glue.

 For school, the request, for elementary school is glue sticks.
-These are easy to use in the classrooms and aren’t as messy as liquid glue.
+These are easy to use in the classrooms and aren’t as messy as a liquid glue.

 Lunchboxes are so important.
 This one comes in 10 different colors to choose from.
 I prefer to get a study lunchbox so it can be used for more than one year.
 If you don’t get a character backpack there is a better chance of your child still wanting to use their lunchbox.

 For all those projects, crafts, and cards you need construction paper.
 This packet has all the colors you could want to make your project stand out.